Crimson Quill’s Appraisal #237

 The crazies themselves are, would you believe, crazy.
 Unlike the shuffling zombies we have become accustomed to, their eyes suggest something far darker than any mere will to nosh.
 In this respect, parallels can be drawn to the rage-plagued vermin of 28 Days Later as one look is all it takes to suck a little more air from your lung baskets.
 Bleak and uncompromising it may be but there’s also a streak of dark humor running through Eisner’s film which is all the more amusing given that The Crazies is otherwise such a straight-faced movie.

-Not many of y’all will have even seen Romero’s original and that actually works in its favor as the knives aren’t sharpened and obsessive fanboys aren’t on hand to pick it apart at the seams.
+Not many of you will have even seen Romero’s original and that actually works in its favor as the knives aren’t sharpened and obsessive fanboys aren’t on hand to pick it apart at the seams.
 The original focused on both the survivors and the military whereas Eisner’s take hones in on the former, thus keeping it more streamlined.
 As a horror flick in its own right it is solid, suspenseful and contains more than enough jolts, provokes enough grimaces and provides enough entertainment to be taken entirely on its own considerable merits.

 Crimson Quill’s Judgement: 8/10